-With nothing to do but wait, it wasn’t hard to start second-guessing her choices and doubting her own ability to make decisions.
-She certainly had made some stellar mistakes in the last few days and those had culminated in her present captivity.
+It wasn’t hard to start second-guessing her choices and doubting her own ability to make decisions.
+She certainly had made some stellar mistakes in the last few days, and they had culminated in her present captivity.
 Trusting Bill had been a mistake, one she had compounded by trusting Kinnom.
-Desperation to help her father had blinded her to obvious signs of deceit but those signs were neon bright now that she was inside the dark cell.
+Desperation to help her father had blinded her to obvious signs of deceit, but those signs were neon bright now that she was inside the dark cell.
 Bill had claimed to know someone—Kinnom—who would lead her to her ailing father.
 In exchange for the contact, she had delivered messages back and forth between the tionnax and Viddion for months.
-Now, looking back, it was pretty easy to see that both men had been stringing her along and actually knew nothing about her father.
-They had used her desperation for their own purposes.
+Looking back it was pretty easy to see that both men had been stringing her along, and didn’t actually know anything about her father.

 What made the betrayal worse was the fact that by lying to her, they had kept her from truly trying to find him and getting him some help.
 They had promised her that they were on her side and would help her.
-Kinnom had gone as far as to promise to lead her to her father.
-The truth of their allegiance was all painfully obvious now, when she was a prisoner, and neither was doing anything to help her.
+Kinnom had gone as far as promising to personally lead her to her father.
 On the contrary, Kinnom had lied to save his own neck when the annax guards had caught them.

-Furious with regret, Natalie cried bitter tears wishing she had known.
+Furious with regret, Natalie cried bitterly, wishing she had paid attention.
 If only she’d been quieter, those annax guards wouldn’t have heard her.
 If only she hadn’t trusted Bill and Kinnom, she might have had a chance to find and help her father.
 If only her father hadn’t gotten sick.
 If only.

 She cried until she got tired, stopped, then cried again.
-It was later, much later, that she finally grew tired of weeping and accepted that the only thing she could change was herself.
-She had a choice.
+It was much later that she finally grew tired of weeping and accepted that the only thing she could change was herself.
 She could try and bemoan her luck, try and change something she couldn’t change, or she could accept her fate and live with it.

-As bad as her situation was, she realized that denying it, trying to change it and holding on to hope that it would improve would only hurt her in the end.
-It wasn’t easy but, because she had never been one to back down from a fight, Natalie chose acceptance.
+As bad as her situation was, she realized that denying it would only hurt her in the end.
+It wasn’t easy , but because she had never been one to back down from a fight, Natalie chose acceptance.
 She was never returning to the tionnax camp.
-She’d never see her brother, friends or her father again.
+She’d never see her brother, friends, or her father again.
 And she was probably going to die in the morning.

 She was still in the cold cell in the dark and she was still going to die, but she was done trying to figure out a way to change the impossible.
-Her teeth chattered and her hands hurt with the cold but somehow just accepting the inevitable made it bearable.
+Her teeth chattered and her hands hurt, but somehow accepting the inevitable made it bearable.
 Since she was going to die, cold hands weren’t that important.
 In fact, a lot of things suddenly lost their urgency.

-The odd thing was that, behind her acceptance, Natalie found a strange tranquility.
+Behind her acceptance, Natalie found a strange tranquility.
 Facing death carried a certain amount of freedom.
-There was simply nothing worse they could do to her and that was relieving in its own way.
-As well, after accepting it, death didn’t seem that horrible.
+There was simply nothing worse they could do to her, and that was relieving in its own way.
+Besides, death didn’t seem that horrible.
 It was actually sort of peaceful.
 There was nothing she could do about it, nothing to figure out, no choices to agonize over.
 All she could do was to wait.